okfn/handbook/core-guides/working-with-git.md

 You can then do the changes you want and then perform the same `git status - git add - git commit -m - git pish` routine previously described.

+One last thing, howeever: After pushing your changes to your repository, you have to create a pull request to merge everything in the main repository.
+To do it, go the repository page on GitHub (your repository, not the main one) and then click "Pull Request".
+The menus are very self-explainatory, so you should find no trouble doing it.